 Scorpion kicks and Darren Anderton – a history of England v Colombia

-The teams go head to head in Moscow on Tuesday for a place in the quarter-finals.

-England face Colombia for only the sixth time in their history in the last 16 of the World Cup next week.
+England face Colombia for only the sixth time in their history in the last 16 of the World Cup tomorrow.

 Here, Press Association Sport looks at their previous five meetings.